Musculoskeletal Health

 Pain itself is more than just a sensation – it’s the result of complex processes in the brain that integrate sensory input, emotional responses, and other factors.
 When pain persists after the initial injury or inflammation has resolved, it can become chronic, driven by ongoing inflammation, nerve damage, or dysfunctional pain pathways.

-When addressing MSk issues, it’s vital to consider the underlying triggers, including:
+When addressing MSK issues, it’s vital to consider the underlying causes, including:

 • Poor structural alignment